If you’re planning to write during the holidays like I am, I wish you with best of luck.

 With all the holiday office parties, family get-togethers, events at various places of worship, volunteering, feasting, gift-giving, parade-watching, movie-marathoning, and—be honest—napping, we’re booked solid.

-But we don’t have to let our novels disintegrate into thin, pumpkin spice-scented, air.
+But that’s no reason to let our novels disintegrate into thin, pumpkin spice-scented, air.

-To hold our projects together without sacrificing meaningful holiday experiences, we writers need to:
+To keep our projects moving without sacrificing meaningful holiday experiences, we writers need to:

-Following these guidelines is easier said than done, of course.
-So, I offer six specific tips on the eve of Thanksgiving 2016 that will keep us writing through a variety of holiday scenarios all the way to 2017!
+Easier said than done, of course.
+But these tips will keep us writing through a variety of holiday scenarios, all the way to 2018!

 Visit a nearby coffee shop where you can get a solid, uninterrupted hour of work done.
 Just make sure you return with piles of scones and gallons of coffee for your family!